ArcNLET-Py/ArcNLET-Py/docs/UserManual/groundwaterflow.rst

    be repeated several times until reasonable groundwater flow paths are obtained in the Particle Tracking Module.

-   - **Smoothing Factor after Merging:** After merging, additional smoothing iterations can be applied to ensure that the integration of the water bodies with the smoothed DEM results in realistic groundwater flow paths.
+   a. **Smoothing Factor after Merging:** After merging, additional smoothing
+      iterations can be applied to ensure that the integration of the water bodies with the smoothed DEM results in realistic groundwater flow paths.
 The smoothing factor controls the number of these iterations, and adjusting it allows for fine-tuning the impact of the merging process on the flow paths.

-   - **Changing Smoothing Cell:** By adjusting the size of the smoothing cell, the user can control the level of detail applied during the smoothing process.
+   b. **Changing Smoothing Cell:** By adjusting the size of the smoothing cell,
+      the user can control the level of detail applied during the smoothing process.
       Decreasing the neighborhood size can enhance the resolution of the smoothing near surface water bodies, generating more accurate gradients.
 This is particularly useful for guiding particles to flow into natural features like ditches, canals, and lakes rather than becoming trapped in artificial 'gaps' at the edge of these water features.

-   - **Smoothing Cell after Merging:** This parameter allows for further customization of the smoothing process after merging.
+   c. **Smoothing Cell after Merging:** This parameter allows for further
+      customization of the smoothing process after merging.
 By decreasing the size of the smoothing cell and merging water body elevations into the smoothed DEM, the model can better simulate the natural gradients that direct particles toward surface water bodies.
 This approach improves the representation of groundwater flow by creating realistic paths that lead particles into water bodies, enhancing the accuracy of flow modeling in areas with complex surface water features.

 -  **Z-Factor:** If the horizontal measurement units of the input DEM are different than the vertical units, the Z-factor value serves as